7 July - 25 July 2025, Fred Kavli Knowledge Center, Eresfjord, Norway

 Some speakers will join in-person and others remotely.
 Due to administrative issues, we are currently unable to broadcast the talks openly via Zoom.

-Applications for 2024 are now closed
+Applications for 2025 are now OPEN!

 There are no registration fees for the school.
 Accommodation and food (except for alcohol) will be covered by the school for all students selected to participate.
 Participating students must attend the school in person for its whole duration.
 Students should expect to be assigned a shared bedroom.

-Ground transportation between Molde and the Fred Kavli Knowledge Center will be provided by the school on a pre-determined schedule on both arrival and departure days (July 8th and 26th, respectively).
+Ground transportation between Molde and the Fred Kavli Knowledge Center will be provided by the school on a pre-determined schedule on both arrival and departure days (July 7th and 25th, respectively).

 Non-NRSN students: Students that don't belong to NRSN will need to find their own funding to cover their travel expenses from their place of residence to Molde (and back).